CoderDojoMilano/coderdojo-minecraft-forgemod/README.md

 Milan Coder Dojo MineCraft Mod

-Here is preset only mod source.
-Link folder in your "Minecraft" forge project (http://youtu.be/q4HYngIUh0w)
+You can find here mod source code and assets.
+Link the "src" folder in your "Minecraft" Eclipse Forge project (http://youtu.be/q4HYngIUh0w)

 Features :